-- A Hoshizaki exclusive control board is employed in AM series appliances. - All models are pretested and factory adjusted.
+- Hoshizaki exclusive control boards are employed into the AM series appliances. - All models are pretested and factory adjusted.

-- Fragile, handle very carefully. - The control board contains integrated circuits, which are susceptible to failure due to static discharge.
+- Fragile, handle very carefully. - The control boards contains integrated circuits, which are susceptible to failure due to static discharge.
 It is especially important to touch the metal part of the icemaker when handling or replacing the control board. - Do not touch the electronic devices on the control board or the back of the control board. - Do not change wiring and connections. - Do not short out power supply to test for voltage. - Always replace the whole control board assembly if it goes bad.